 Organ rejection is the primary cause of complications and even death for some organ recipients.

-“It’s exciting to see this recent study.
+“It’s exciting to see clinical proof that THC decreases transplant organ rejection.
 Too many doctors and hospital directors have old-school drug war ideas about cannabis,” Straumietis says.

 He says patients tell him of doctors, health insurance companies, and hospital officials “playing god with their lives by subjectively deciding, based on prejudice against marijuana, to deny an organ transplant for no legitimate reason.”